 If you want to read it for fun, then it’s okay.

-Also, note that there is no guarantee that the events discussed in this book happened exactly as written in this book.
+Also, note that there is no guarantee that the events discussed in this book happened precisely as written.

 The key idea from this book is that your dreams may come true despite others not believing in them.